bassel27/clipcloud/README.md

 8. Implement pagination for media API responses.
 9. Write unit and integration tests for both frontend and backend.
 10. Replace hardcoded size values in the Flutter app for better responsiveness.
+11. Privatize backend
+12. Use a persistent volume for AWS ECS with AWS EFS